awslabs/kubeflow-manifests/website/content/en/docs/component-guides/pipelines.md

 client.list_experiments(namespace=namespace)
 ```

-If you want to set up application load balancing (ALB) with Dex, see the [Load Balancer](/kubeflow-manifests/deployments/add-ons/load-balancer/guide/) and use the ALB address as the Kubeflow Endpoint.
+If you want to set up application load balancing (ALB) with Dex, see the [Load Balancer](/kubeflow-manifests/docs/deployment/add-ons/load-balancer/guide/) guide and use the ALB address as the Kubeflow Endpoint.

 To do programmatic authentication with Dex, refer to the following comments under [issue #140](https://github.com/kubeflow/kfctl/issues/140) in the `kfctl` repository: [#140 (comment)](https://github.com/kubeflow/kfctl/issues/140#issuecomment-578837304) and [#140 (comment)](https://github.com/kubeflow/kfctl/issues/140#issuecomment-719894529).